gtxaspec/wz_mini_hacks/README.md

 * CIFS Supported
 * Play .WAV files using "aplay <file> <vol>" command
 * iptables included
-* Use your camera as a spare Web Camera on your PC!
+* Use your camera as a spare USB Web Camera on your PC!

 * Inspired by HclX, bakueikozo, and mnakada!